onehashai/onehash-connect/templates/zerver/integrations/openshift.md

-1. Whenever you make a push to the `main` branch of your application’s repository (or whichever branch you configured above), or if you force a deployment, the Zulip OpenShift plugin will send an automated notification.
+1. Whenever you make a push to the `main` branch of your application’s repository (or whichever branch you configured above), or if you force a deployment, the Connect OpenShift plugin will send an automated notification.

 {!congrats.md!}